|KNOW SAFETY, NO PAIN|

-OIST has established a fieldwork safety committee, including a technical diving expert (a technical advisor of Japan Diving Association and a former diver of the Japanese Self-Defense Force member) and a coordinator on marine research (a technical specialist) from the University of the Ryukyu’s Tropical Biosphere Research Center Sesoko Marine Station and a Diving Safety Officer mentioned below.
+OIST has established a fieldwork safety committee in 2017, including a technical diving expert (a technical advisor of Japan Diving Association and a former diver of the Japanese Self-Defense Force member) and a coordinator on marine research (a technical specialist) from the University of the Ryukyu’s Tropical Biosphere Research Center Sesoko Marine Station and a Diving Safety Officer mentioned below.
 The committee is responsible for reviewing all fieldwork plans at OIST.
 Each activity has to follow rigid request procedures which are overseen by the committee.

 4. Emergency Response Coordinator

 We have appointed Koji Fukuoka in February 2018, as Emergency Response Coordinator, who will lead establishing strategic plans on how the University deals with disasters such as fire, earthquake and tsunamis.
-He established BCP on earthquake and tsunamis, Fire Response manual that was posted at each unit/section, and trained the OIST community in how to respond to a fire and earthquake.
+He established BCP on earthquake, tsunamis, accidents with casualties, Fire Response manual that was posted at each unit/section, and trained the OIST community in how to respond to a fire and earthquake.
 He also trained faculty and staff using Seaside House and Seaside Faculty House on major tsunami evacuation in cooperation with Japan Air Self-Defense Force in September 2018.
 As part of improving safety management system for education and research activities in 2019, such mechanism as each researcher, etc., identifies hazard in advance and establishes accident prevention measures was introduced and is monitored.

 5. Diving Safety Officer